-As of December 31, 2007 and 2006, Simon Property's ownership interest was 79.4% and 78.9%, respectively.
-We adjust the limited partners' interest at the end of each period to reflect their ownership interest.
+As of December 31, 2007 and 2006, our ownership interest in the Operating Partnership was 79.4% and 78.9%, respectively.
+We adjust the limited partners' interest in the Operating Partnership at the end of each period to reflect their interest in the Operating Partnership.

-Preferred distributions in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partnership interest.
+Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partnership interest.